Packed? Maybe later.

 I’m Not Enrolled.
 Can I Still Enroll for the Fall Semester?

-Anyone interested in learning more about PCC is encouraged to contact our enrollment advisors.
-“My favorite part about being an advisor is helping applicants from all across the world come study at PCC,” said Katie.
+Anyone interested in learning more about PCC is encouraged to contact our admissions counselors.
+“My favorite part about being a counselor is helping applicants from all across the world come study at PCC,” said Katie.
 “It is really neat to see how God directs and opens the door for them to come to PCC.”